hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Jem.
 But he is quite the lowest of the low,
 >
-> And technically called "a man of dough".
+> And technically called "a man of dough[^73]".

->
+[^73]: A journeyman, baker has lately become a professor of dancing, and teaches at public houses.
+His terms are only sixpence each lesson; but, in addition, each of his pupils must pay for a pot of porter, by way of remuneration to the landlord of the house for the use of the room.

 > Bel.
 No matter who, or what he is, for all
 >
 > Such teachers are fair game, both great and small.